-Create a Content Calendar You Can be Proud Of (With FREE Template!)
+Create a Content Calendar You Can Be Proud Of

-Content calendars are an organizational tool that helps streamline your marketing strategy.
+Content calendars are an organizational tool that helps streamline your content plan.
 But what are the best tactics, tools, and methods for creating one of your own?
 We’re answering these questions in this blog and sharing all our best tips to build the content calendar of your dreams.
 And stay until the end for a totally awesome (and FREE) content calendar template.

 Let's dive into it!

 Adding content, statuses, dates, times, channels, and everything else your team needs to incorporate in their content calendar can be really tricky.
 And without some sort of organizational system, all this information can make your calendar look messy and confusing, leading your team to totally abandon it.
 But before we talk about how to fix this problem, let's cover what a content calendar actually is.

 A content calendar is a written schedule of when and where you plan to publish content.
 While every content calendar is unique, they typically incorporate upcoming pieces, status updates, planned promotional activity, partnerships, and updates to existing content.
 They are usually utilized within marketing teams by content writers, bloggers, and social media teams.